UweMuehlich/Elastic_Homogenization3D_Orthotropic/gmsh/README.md

 # Hexagonal Prism Mesh Generator for FEniCSx

 This part of the repository provides a **parametric Gmsh mesh generator** for a hexagonal prism unit cell with up to three concentric regions (outer ring, middle ring, inner core).
-It uses **Gmsh’s Python API** and converts the mesh to XDMF for use with **FEniCSx**.
+It uses **Gmsh’s Python API**.
+Apart from the MSH format it provides the mesh as well in  XDMF format.

 ## 📌 Main Script